cadavidf/sonic-ai/BUILD-MAC.md

 ## 1. Installing Dependencies

-In order to build Sonic Pi's various components, we need to install a few dependencies:
+In order to build Sonic Ai's various components, we need to install a few dependencies:

 1. Xcode (12.1+) and command line tools